Mediatek-Cloud/MCS-Android-SDK/README.md

 #### Beta notice

-The MCS SDK for Android is still under development.
+The MCS Android SDK is still under development.
 Though it's tested and mostly API-stable, bugs and other issues might be present.
 The APIs are subject to change, too.

 ## Getting Started

-Before install MCS SDK for Android, please prepare as the following:
+Before install MCS Android SDK, please prepare as the following:

 1. Signup for an [MCS][mcs] Account.
 2. Obtain your **APP_ID** and **APP_SECRET**